walterfreeman/ast101/index.md

 Chris Ruan asks:  I know the earth, moon, stars,etc are moving, but does the Milky Way Galaxy also moving?
 In which direction?
 Move towards where?
 How does the whole universe travel?

 Shannon Kirkpatrick asks: I read somewhere that our solar system is moving through the universe in a helix... is this true?
 And if so, how does this work? -->

+Brandon Decato asks: I have an ask a physicist question that my friends and I were debating late Sunday night while playing video games.
+If I had a twin born at the exact same time as me, and at the age of 5 I was separated from him, put into a spaceship that travelled near the speed of light, and was gone for what to me was 5 years, would I be younger than my twin brother?
+If this is true, would my body still age at the same rate as my twin on earth, aka I would have the mind of a 10 year old but the body of an 87 year old?
+Would it age the same way as a normal human ages from 5-10?

 Harris Krahn asks: At what point does spaghettification occur?